Jinxin-Zhao/daily_summary/README.md

 ## Contact

-For any inquiries, please contact John Smith at zhaojinxinfdu@gmail.com.
+For any inquiries, please contact Jasper at zhaojinxinfdu@gmail.com.